 Stop asking: ‘Is my website accessible?’
 Test your website for accessibility!

 The website accessibility audit is special research conducted by web development experts.
 They check the website’s compliance with WCAG standards and see how well the platform supports the needs of people with impairments.

 If you are not able to check a platform yourself, you can always contact InternetDevels to test your website for accessibility.

 Make your website accessible

 After learning about different testing methods and checking your platform for accessibility, it is time to address the shortcomings and improve your site.
-The team at InternetDevels can also help you with the implementation of special web accessibility techniques and strategies.
+The InternetDevels website development services company can also help you with the implementation of special web accessibility techniques and strategies.
 Don’t ask yourself ‘Is my website accessible’ anymore!
 Make your platform accessible today!